luisbocanegra/YAWPA-resources/README.md

 - Submit a 1024x768 banner to display for your section, under https://github.com/Mazda--/YAWPA-resources/blob/master/images

-- Create a json using the sample found here https://github.com/Mazda--/YAWPA-resources/blob/master/jsons/sample.json

-- Replace "sample_json" with whatever you want to call your walls, something like "dope_walls" works

-- Upload your wallpapers to either Imgur or some where that allows direct links.
+- Upload your wallpapers using the YAWPA automator https://yawpa.jmzsoft.com/

-- Create as many url slots as you need then replace FULL_IMAGE_URL in "url": "FULL_IMAGE_URL" with your own

-- Create a thumbnail for your images.The smaller the better.
-(Optional, leave the thumburl if you decide against it)
+- Copy/paste the json that's generated

-- Submit a pull request and wait for approval
+- Submit a pull request with the json and banner then wait for approval

 # NOTES

-- Make sure the last url slot does not have a comma with the bracket

-- Use direct links ONLY.
-This is VERY important!

-- DO NOT use dropbox or risk having your account suspended due to traffic (their policy afaik)
+- If you decide against using the YAWPA automator, DO NOT use dropbox or risk having your account suspended due to traffic (their policy afaik)

 # TIPS

-- To format your json to match what others looks like, use this site https://jsonformatter.curiousconcept.com
+- If you decide against using the YAWPA automator, format your json to match what others looks like, use this site https://jsonformatter.curiousconcept.com